Compressed sensing-based SARS-CoV-2 pool testing: Viral Detection in Pooled Tests

-We therefore, propose the {\em binary matrix} and the {\em $S$-disjunct matrix} constructions in \cite{BinaryMatrices} and \cite{mutual_coherence_yields_disjunctness} respectively, in which the number of measurements $M$ is in the order of $S\sqrt{N}$.
-Actually, we established the equivalence of the two constructions in \refP{Section:Mathematics}.
-Such $S$-disjunct matrices do not achieve the optimal rate for fixed $S$ as $N\rightarrow\infty$ according to \cite{bound_for_disjunct}.
-However, for viral detection we have a fixed prevalence $p=\frac{S}{N}$ in mind.
-The prevalence might be larger in the beginning of a pandemic and smaller when healthcare professionals are testing regularly and asymptotically, but for each of these applications we consider a fixed $p=\frac{S}{N}$.
-In this scenario our result achieves the rate $M=pN^\frac{3}{2}+N^\frac{1}{2}$, which can outperform results that achieve optimality according to \cite{bound_for_disjunct}.
-For instance the construction of \cite[Corollary~1]{existence_disjunct} achieves a number of measurements that is less than $2S^2\frac{\log_2(N)}{\log_2(S)}=2p^2N^2\frac{\log_2(N)}{\log_2(N)+\log_2(p)}$.
-For a suitably chosen $N$, this upper bound and other constructions can be outperformed by the construction we propose.
+For ease of implementation (hence practical reasons), we propose using the sub-optimal matrices with explicit constructions in \cite{lotfi2020compressed} and \cite{kautz1964nonrandom}, i.e. adjacency matrices of {\em low-girth left-regular bipartite graphs} and {\em $k$-disjunct} matrices respectively, in which the number of measurements $m$ is in the order of $k\sqrt{n}$.
+Actually, we established the equivalence of the two constructions in Theorem \ref{Theorem:mutual_coherence=>RNSP}.
+Such $k$-disjunct matrices do not achieve the optimal rate for fixed $k$ as $n\rightarrow\infty$ according to \cite{dyachkov1982bounds}.
+However, for viral detection we have a fixed prevalence $p={k}/{n}$ in mind.
+The prevalence might be larger in the beginning of a pandemic and smaller when healthcare professionals are testing regularly and asymptotically, but for each of these applications we consider a fixed $p={k}/{n}$.
+In this scenario our result achieves the rate

+which can outperform results that achieve optimality according to \cite{dyachkov1982bounds}.
+For instance the construction of \cite[Corollary~1]{ahlswede2013new} achieves a number of measurements

+For a suitably chosen $n$, this upper bound and other constructions can be outperformed by the construction we propose.

-A different idea is to generate matrices at random and test them for a null space property until we find a good matrix.
-Since many random matrices obey the null space property in the optimal order \cite[Chapter~13]{IntroductionCS}, this approach should succeed.
-However such approaches fail in larger dimensions, since testing for a null space property or some related concepts is in general not possible in polynomial time \cite{SRNSPIsNotCalculatable}.
+\begin{Remark} An alternative idea is to generate matrices at random and test them for a null space property until we find a good matrix.
+Since many random matrices obey the null space property in the optimal order, this approach should succeed.
+However such approaches fail in larger dimensions, since testing for a null space property or some related concepts is in general NP-hard. \end{Remark}